hankcs/HanLP/README.md

 ### Tokenization

 For an end user, the basic flow starts with loading some pretrained models from disk or Internet.
-Each model comes with an identifier, which could be one path on your computer or an URL to any public servers.
+Each model has an identifier, which could be one path on your computer or an URL to any public servers.
 Here, let's load a tokenizer called `CTB6_CONVSEG` with 2 lines of code.

 ```python
 >>> import hanlp
 >>> tokenizer = hanlp.load('CTB6_CONVSEG')
 ```

-HanLP will automatically resolve the identifier `CTB6_CONVSEG` to a [URL](https://file.hankcs.com/hanlp/cws/ctb6-convseg-cws_20191230_184525.zip), then download it and unzip it, as shown below.
+HanLP will automatically resolve the identifier `CTB6_CONVSEG` to an [URL](https://file.hankcs.com/hanlp/cws/ctb6-convseg-cws_20191230_184525.zip), then download it and unzip it, as shown below.

 ```
 Downloading https://file.hankcs.com/hanlp/cws/ctb6-convseg-cws_20191230_184525.zip to /home/hankcs/.hanlp/cws/ctb6-convseg-cws_20191230_184525.zip